-Over the weekend, James Earl Jones became the latest celebrity to see erroneous reports of his death spread like wildfire online.
-A parody website posted news of his supposed demise, which was soon trending on social media despite the fact the 84-year-old actor is still very much alive and well.
-Check out some other stars who have "died" several times in fake online reports.
+A parody website posted news of James Earl Jones' supposed demise in August 2015.
+The report was soon trending on social media despite the fact the then 84-year-old actor was still very much alive and well.

 Will Ferrell supposedly died in a paragliding accident in California in 2006, according to a rumor circulated online thanks to a faux press release.